sibalzer/primelooter/README.md

 ### 3. 🏢 Create a publishers.txt

 Create a publishers.txt like the example file.
-Each line represents the publisher name used on the [https://gaming.amazon.com](https://gaming.amazon.com) website.
+Each line represents the publisher name used on the [https://gaming.amazon.com](https://gaming.amazon.com) website (add 'all' to claim all offers).

 ### 4. 🏃 Run